Fishing Activity And Overall Mental Wellness

 How can you be safe from fishing?

-What is the safety protocol on fishing?
+What is the safety protocol for fishing?

 What are the safety measures for fish capture?